karthikv1392/cs3301_osn_2024/mini-projects/mp1.md

 The target that the user is looking for.
 A name **without whitespace characters** will be given here.
-You have to look for a file/folder with the exact name as this.
+You have to look for a file/folder with the exact name, or one which contains this target as a prefix in its name.